GriffinCanCode/griffincancode/README.md

 ## Philosophy

-I live at the intersection of **systems programming**, **language design**, and **AI infrastructure**.
+I was one of the first vibe-coders.
+My interests live at the intersection of **systems programming**, **language design**, and **AI infrastructure**.
 Most projects prioritize performance and novel architecture over convention.
 I have shipped in D, Rust, Go, Haskell, OCaml, Zig, Swift, or whatever else the problem demanded.

 ---